LIV Golf Michigan Team Championship Results - WTOP News

 Foursomes

-Louis Oosthuizen and Charl Schwartzel, Stinger def.
-Marc Leishman and Matt Jones, Ripper, 4 and 3.
+Marc Leishman and Matt Jones, Ripper def.
+Bubba Watson and Peter Uihlein, RangeGoats, 4 and 2.

 Copyright © 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.